 Bastille Day is a day of celebration in French culture.
-From morning to night, a raft of exceptional events make this anniversary an especially festive one.
+From morning to night, a wide selection of exceptional events make this anniversary an especially festive one.
 With a military parade, evenings with dancing, and a fireworks display there is something for all tastes and ages.
 We celebrate in France the 14th of July, which represents freedom, equality, fraternity and commemorates the 1789 storming of the Bastille.

 There is a large military parade in Paris in the morning of July 14.
 The French President of the Republic opens the parade and greets the troops; thousands of spectators are present at the military parade.
 Many people participate in the parade: various military units, school units French Legions, etc. The parade ends with the Paris Fire Brigade.
 During the parade Military aircraft fly over the parade.